|How to submit data to USDA Nutrient Databases|

 We at NDL encourage the submission of food composition data by all facets of the food industry, academia, and other government agencies.
 Your help in maintaining the accuracy and currency of the National Nutrient Database is appreciated.

 No fees are charged for submitting data or using this database.
 SR is released annually on our Web site at www.ars.usda.gov/nutrientdata.
-The NDL Web site has averaged over 100,000 unique user visits per month following release of an enhanced online search program in the spring of 2004.
-Some of the most actively used files on the NDL Web site are the online search program and the search applications for download to PCs and PDAs.
-Using these search programs, schools, the media and consumers may readily view your data and companies are encouraged to review their food items regularly.
+The NDL Web site has averaged over 100,000 unique user visits per month following release of an enhanced online search program in 2012.
+Using the search program, schools, the media and consumers may readily view your data and companies are encouraged to review their food items regularly.
 Brand name data obtained from sources other than the manufacturer -- including USDA contracts, other federal agencies, and publications -- may be included in SR. Mention of trade names, commercial products, or companies in our NDBS products, including SR, is solely for the purpose of providing specific information and does not imply recommendation or endorsement by the USDA over others not mentioned.